junzhaohu/project/final project outline.md

 long flights while EV is more likely to cancel shorter flights.
 The rest of the airlines seem to have no relationship between flight length and cancellation.

-What's the reason for so many cancelations?
+What's the reason for so many delays and cancelations?
 Is there a day that has very bad weather?

 ```r
 can.dm <- ddply(dfw3, .(Carrier, DayofMonth), summarise, mtotal.flights.can1 = sum(Cancelled,